All Products

 Important

-• New changes: Starting December 1, 2025, the configuration fee for public IP addresses of Internet firewalls will increase from USD 0.008/hour per IP address to USD 0.014/hour per IP address.
-In addition, the threat intelligence feature in IPS Configuration will no longer be supported.
+• Important update: Starting December 1, 2025, the configuration fee for public IP addresses for internet firewalls will increase from USD 0.008/IP address/hour to USD 0.014/IP address/hour.
+In addition, the threat intelligence feature in IPS configurations will no longer be supported.
 To use this feature, you must upgrade to pay-as-you-go 2.0.

-• Overdue payments: If your account has an insufficient balance and your payment is overdue for more than 15 consecutive days, your pay-as-you-go Cloud Firewall instance is automatically released.
-If no assets are accessed for more than 30 consecutive days, Cloud Firewall automatically disables the corresponding border firewall modules.
+• Overdue payments: If your account balance is insufficient and a payment is overdue by more than 15 days, your pay-as-you-go Cloud Firewall instance is automatically released.
+If no assets are protected for more than 30 consecutive days, Cloud Firewall automatically disables the corresponding border firewall modules.

 Billable item